WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 		<img src="https://github.com/WCSCourses/NGS_Bio_Africa/blob/main/images/H3ABioNet_Logo%20(1).png" style="width:100%">
 </p>

-This will load a new track called **“NP2_sorted.bam”** which contains the read alignments for the **NP2** sample.
+This will load a new track called **"NP2_sorted.bam"** which contains the read alignments for the **NP2** sample.
 We can change how we visualise our data by altering the view options.
 By default, `IGV` will display reads individually so they are compactly arranged.
 If you were to hover over a read in the default view, you will only get the details for that read.
 However, if we change our view so that the reads are visualised as pairs, the read pairs will be joined together by line and when we hover over either of the reads, we will get information about both of the reads in that pair.

-To view our reads as pairs, right click on the **NP2_sorted.bam** alignment track and click **“View as pairs”**.
+To view our reads as pairs, right click on the **NP2_sorted.bam** alignment track and click **"View as pairs"**.

 <p align="center">
     <img src="https://github.com/WCSCourses/NGS_Bio_Africa/blob/main/images/H3ABioNet_Logo%20(1).png" style="width:100%">
 </p>

-To condense the alignment, right click on the **NP2_sorted.bam** alignment track and click **“Squished”**.
+To condense the alignment, right click on the **NP2_sorted.bam** alignment track and click **"Squished"**.

 <p align="center">
     <img src="https://github.com/WCSCourses/NGS_Bio_Africa/blob/main/images/H3ABioNet_Logo%20(1).png" style="width:100%">